GavinHome/flying-redux/README.md

 <!-- TODO: Tell users more about the package: where to find more information, how to
 contribute to the package, how to file issues, what response they can expect from the package authors, and more. -->

+In particular, the code in flutter_redux has the same naming and implementation as fish_redux.
+So I respect the original spirit of fish_redux.